AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-proofs-are-blurry.md

 hidefromtoc: yes
 ---

-# Proofs: Proofs display as less clear than original image
+# Proofs: Proofs display in Proof Viewer as less clear than original image

 <!--This is on both the WF and WFP TOCs-->